 It was what happens at Aveiro: a dazzling face carved into a wall appeared in front of Aveiro’s Railway Station.

-In 2016, the municipality of Estarreja has organised the 1st edition of the Urban Art Festival ESTAU, bringing community and art together through several ways, such as mural painting, installations, workshops, movies, conferences, guided visits and performances.
+After the success of Bordallo II work “Guarda-rios”- created for the Birdwatching Fair ObservaRia – Urban Art Festival ESTAU has brought the community and art together through several ways, such as mural painting, installations, workshops, movies, conferences, guided visits and performances.
+Street Art Estarreja

 Figueira da Foz